 This is the perspective director Gareth Edwards and writer Max Borenstein places the audience for their rendition of Godzilla.
-As luck would have it, I was halfway through Michel Chion’s book length study of The Thin Red Line when I saw Godzilla.
+As luck would have it, I was halfway through Michel Chion’s book-length study of The Thin Red Line when I saw Godzilla.
 Both movies share a great deal of similarities, perspective being one, hopeless the other.
-Godzilla, The King of the Monsters is much more than a city wrecking reptile, he is a primal force of nature, and mankind is utterly helpless against natural forces.
+Godzilla, The King of the Monsters, is much more than a city wrecking reptile, he is a primal force of nature, and mankind is utterly helpless against natural forces.

-In this version, mankind does not create Godzilla, but they is aware that it is there.
-Godzilla has been tagged and tracked by two scientists (Ken Watanabe & Sally Hawkins) for decades.
+In this version, mankind does not create Godzilla, but they are aware that it is there.
+Godzilla has been tagged and tracked by two scientists (Ken Watanabe and Sally Hawkins) for decades.
 They theorize that he is a pre-historic alpha dog that has remained dormant because no one has risen to challenge his position.
 The connection to the animal kingdom is immediate, but there is a political one here as well.
 America embraced isolationism until it too was “awoken” by a challenging nation.